mahirahalwani/comptia-tech-/README.md

 - Make sure to do backups once a week or at least once a month.<br>
 - Indexing: keep tracks of all the files in system not just by date or author but also by contents of the files.<br>
 - Hotkeys: combination you can use on the keyboard both in the OS and apps to reduce time consuming by using the mouse.<br>

+## 9.0 - USING AND MANAGING APPLICATION SOFTWARE
+- Programming: creating an apps to enable users to do stuff.<br>
+- Life cycles of application: Install, update, uninstall.<br>
+- Installation: insert an optical disk or download the apps from the Internet.<br>
+- User Account Control: security feature in Windows to stop malicious software from installing without permission.<br>
+- Security Patches:<br>
+- Check for Updates: from the application<br>
+- Uninstall: control panels > programs and features (Windows)<br>
+- File Association:<br>
+- File Extension: extension that relates with the associate program. e.g.: .docx, .xlsx, .pptx, .eml, .jpg or .jpe, .tif or .png, .zip, .exe (executable files), .mp4 or .avi or .mpg<br>
+- Compression Files: squish a big file to a smaller file<br>
+- Well known office productivity Apps: Microsoft Office 365, GoogleSuite, OpenOffice<br>
+- OneDrive enables sharing and real-time document editing in an online workspace.<br>
+- it is open source: programmer has created and shared it for free use, not commercially use.
+We can change it the code and implement it if we share it.<br>
+- Open source may not have the newest feature and not updated frequently.<br>
+- Remote Access Software: allows for remote access to help through the troubleshooting steps when you are having an issue that you can't solve. e.g.: AnyDesk, Remote Desktop, Connectwise<br>
+- If possible you must update as frequent as possible.
+Microsoft makes update every first Tuesday of the month.<br>
+- Browsers: to allow browsing the internet.
+Each browser generally have default search engine.
+You can change your preferred search engine. e.g.: Safari -> Google , Chrome -> Google, Brave -> Brave<br>
+- Profile Synchronization: When you can go to any device and log in and see your themes, bookmarks, items, and features.
+It creates a seamless and wonderful user experience from one device to another.<br>
+- Extension: embedded application to enhance functionality of the browsers.
+Extension comes in all size and shape depending on the feature you're looking for, there probably is an extension for it.<br>
+- Clearing cache or temporary memory is crucial.
+Cache stores your cookie files that storing your interaction with different websites, settigns, features.
+Although it provides enhance user experience, attacker can use to be able to gather information.
+Browser history shoudl be cleared out periodically.<br>
+- Nothing is completely private but we can increase privacy by using private browsing like incognito window.<br>
+- Pop-up Blocker is enabled by default.
+It stops potentially annoying or even potentially malicious pop-up from taking your internet browsing experience.<br>
+- Artifical Intelligence: can analyse data, make suggestions, create contents, solve problems, and make decisions.
+It is a combination of different components of CS, Maths. and cognitive science and other disciplines.<br>
+- Machine Learnign: ability of the machine to learn and grow.
+Made up of three componnents: representation, evaluation, timization.<br>
+- Natural Language Processing: Ability to understand human language.
+Consists of understanding, processing and communication.<br>
+- AI Chatbot: a conversational agent.
+Does not design to do complex features and functions.
+Can ony handle simple tasks that is mostly pre-design.<br>
+- AI Virtual Assistants: can complete more comprehensive assistance and complex activities.
+Can carry more "real" conversations. e.g.: Siri, Google Assistant<br>
+- Generative AI: an AI-created content. e.g.: ChatGPT, Bard.
+It really increases the speed and efficiency.<br>
+- AI-Generated Code: a programming that is written in different programming language.<br>
+- AI-Generated Content: using natural language processing, machine learning, and deep learning.<br>
+- Deep Learning: a deeper lever of machine learning.<br>

+## 10.0 - SETTING UP AND CONFIGURNG A MOBILE DEVICE
 -